 Quality control: Identifying errors early saves money; cost of an undetected error is typically $25 to $50.
 Don’t rely just on returns from customers to gauge your accuracy or quality performance.
 Make sure you are measuring and reporting internal quality checks and taking action as needed.
 The assessment should review both incoming and outgoing quality.
 Vendor compliance manuals should be reviewed as well.

 Systems should provide the functionality and flexibility you need, supporting efforts to maximize space and labor efficiency.
-In most warehouse operations, the three key areas of concern are slotting, replenishment, and location control.
 Basic warehouse management system (WMS) functionality should include:

 Inventory management is the most important WMS function.
 It should track product by SKU, quantity, location and transactions against the location, and ensure inventory accuracy.